 $500 anti-fraud fee

 This type of application doesn’t require a biometric fee, but there will be another fee depending on the number of employees.

-The H1-B Visa is a common type of visa typically granted to IT workers.
-Ricci says this type of Visa typically costs $3,000 to 4,000 in legal fees.
+The H1-B Visa is a common type of Visa typically granted to IT workers.
+Ricci says this type of Visa usually costs $3,000 to 4,000 in legal fees.